pavdinev/project-with-playwright-testing/README.md

-# QA Automation Portfolio Project
+# QA Automation with Playwright
 ## Overview

 This project demonstrates a complete **end-to-end QA automation framework** built using **Python, Playwright, and pytest**.
 It covers UI, API, and database testing, including: